Casres/Regex_Tutorial/gist-template.md

 var regex = /hello/i;
 var newStr = str.replace(regex, '(Hello)');
 ```
 Output would be: "world!
-This 'World' convention is quite common in introducing programming languages."
+This 'World' convention is quite common in introducing programming languages.".

 - An example for __Global Search__ would be:
 ```